-Stormy Daniels sues police over her arrest at strip club
+Stormy Daniels sues police officers over strip club arrest

-COLUMBUS, Ohio (AP) — Stormy Daniels is suing the police department in Ohio’s capital for $2 million over her arrest at a strip club last summer.
+COLUMBUS, Ohio (AP) — Porn star Stormy Daniels sued several Columbus police officers Monday for $2 million over her arrest at a strip club last summer, an incident that sparked criticism of the law used to arrest her and led to other lawsuits against the city.

-The federal defamation lawsuit filed Monday alleges that Columbus officers conspired to retaliate against the porn actress over her sex allegations concerning Donald Trump before he became president.
+Daniels’ federal defamation lawsuit alleges that officers conspired to retaliate against the actress because of her claims she had sex with Donald Trump before he became president.

-Daniels’ real name is Stephanie Clifford.
-She was arrested in July on suspicion of inappropriately touching a female undercover officer.
+Daniels, whose real name is Stephanie Clifford, was arrested in July on suspicion of inappropriately touching a female undercover officer.
 Two other club employees also were arrested.

 Prosecutors dropped charges against Daniels hours later, saying the law cited in her arrest applied only to those who regularly performed at the club.

-Note: This story has been corrected to show that the lawsuit names police officers, not the department.